Perry's Victory and International Peace Memorial: Overview

+Perry's Victory and International Peace Memorial was established to honor those who fought in the Battle of Lake Erie during the War of 1812, and to celebrate the long-lasting peace among Britain, Canada and the United States.
+The memorial column, rising over Lake Erie, is situated five miles from the Canada–United States border.

-A 352 ft monument — the world's tallest Doric column — was constructed in Put-in-Bay, Ohio, on South Bass Island, Ohio, by a multi-state commission from 1912 to 1915 "to inculcate the lessons of international peace by arbitration and disarmament."
+The 352 ft monument is the world's tallest Doric column.
+It was constructed in Put-in-Bay, Ohio, on South Bass Island, by a multi-state commission from 1912 to 1915 "to inculcate the lessons of international peace by arbitration and disarmament."
 The memorial was designed after an international competition from which the winning design by Joseph H. Freelander and A.D.
 Seymour was chosen.

-Perry's Victory and International Peace Memorial was established to honor those who fought in the Battle of Lake Erie during the War of 1812, and to celebrate the long-lasting peace among Britain, Canada and the United States.
-The Memorial column, rising over Lake Erie, is situated five miles from the Canada–United States border.
+The column is among the tallest monuments in the United States (the Gateway Arch, San Jacinto Monument, and Washington Monument are taller).

+Although substantially completed in 1915, funding problems prevented the proper completion of a fully realized memorial complex.
+In 1919, the federal government assumed control of the monument and provided additional funding.
+The official dedication was celebrated on July 31, 1931.

 Although the monument bears the name of Oliver Hazard Perry, six officers slain during the battle lay interred under its rotunda, beneath the stone floor of the monument.
 The remains of the six naval officers are of three Britons and three Americans while Perry himself is buried in Newport, Rhode Island.
 Carved into the walls inside the rotunda are the names of soldiers and sailors who were killed or injured in the Battle of Lake Erie and the text of the Rush-Bagot Treaty.

-The Doric Column is the only international peace memorial in the United States National Park System and stands 47 feet taller than the Statue of Liberty in New York Harbor.
+The Doric column is the only international peace memorial in the United States National Park System and stands 47 feet taller than the Statue of Liberty in New York Harbor.
 The upper deck platform is 12 feet higher than the statue of Liberty's torch.

-To visit the observation deck near the top, visitors must walk up 37 steps, pay the admission cost ($10.00 cash, card, or check for adults 16 and older starting 2019 season, 15 and younger are free) then a National Park Ranger will transport them by elevator to the top.
+To visit the observation deck near the top, visitors must walk up 37 steps, pay the admission cost, then a National Park Ranger will transport them by elevator to the top.
 Rangers are stationed at the observation deck to answer questions and speak about the history and surrounding area.
 Views span Lake Erie, the islands and mainland of Ohio, Michigan, Detroit River and nearby islands in Ontario, including Middle Island, the southernmost point of land in Canada, and part of Point Pelee National Park and Pelee Island.

-The column is among the tallest monuments in the United States (the Gateway Arch, San Jacinto Monument, and Washington Monument are taller).
-Although substantially completed in 1915, funding problems prevented the proper completion of a fully realized memorial complex.
-In 1919 the federal government assumed control of the monument and provided additional funding.
-The official dedication was celebrated on July 31, 1931.
-In 2002, $2.4 million was spent on a new visitor center.
-The memorial is visited by 200,000 people each year.